Fight Club: Writing

-Uhls started working on a draft of the adapted screenplay, which excluded a voice-over because the industry perceived the technique as "hackneyed and trite" at the time.
+When Uhls first encountered the novel, it was in the form of a manuscript, though it already had a publisher.
+In his interview he stated that he read it just for enjoyment and was blown away by it.
+He started working on a draft of the adapted screenplay, which excluded a voice-over because the industry perceived the technique as "hackneyed and trite" at the time.
 When Fincher joined the film, he thought that the film should have a voice-over, believing that the film's humor came from the Narrator's voice.
 He described the film without a voice-over as seemingly "sad and pathetic".
 Fincher and Uhls revised the script for six to seven months and by 1997 had a third draft that reordered the story and left out several major elements.
 When Pitt was cast, he was concerned that his character, Tyler Durden, was too one-dimensional.
 Fincher sought the advice of writer-director Cameron Crowe, who suggested giving the character more ambiguity.
 Fincher also hired screenwriter Andrew Kevin Walker for assistance.
-He invited Pitt and Norton to help revise the script, and the group drafted five revisions in the course of a year.
+He invited Pitt and Norton to help revise the script and the group drafted five revisions in the course of a year.

 Palahniuk praised the faithful film adaptation of his novel and applauded how the film's plot was more streamlined than the book's.
 Palahniuk recalled how the writers debated if film audiences would believe the plot twist from the novel.
 Fincher supported including the twist, arguing, "If they accept everything up to this point, they'll accept the plot twist.
 If they're still in the theater, they'll stay with it."
 Palahniuk's novel also contained homoerotic overtones, which Fincher included in the film to make audiences uncomfortable and accentuate the surprise of the twists.
 The bathroom scene where Tyler Durden bathes next to the Narrator is an example of the overtones; the line, "I'm wondering if another woman is really the answer we need," was meant to suggest personal responsibility rather than homosexuality.
 Another example is the scene at the beginning of the film in which Tyler Durden puts a gun barrel down the Narrator's mouth.

 The Narrator finds redemption at the end of the film by rejecting Tyler Durden's dialectic, a path that diverged from the novel's ending in which the Narrator is placed in a mental institution.
 Norton drew parallels between redemption in the film and redemption in The Graduate, indicating that the protagonists of both films find a middle ground between two divisions of self.
-Fincher considered the novel too infatuated with Tyler Durden and changed the ending to move away from him: "I wanted people to love Tyler, but I also wanted them to be OK with his vanquishing."
+Fincher considered the novel too infatuated with Tyler Durden and changed the ending to move away from him, "I wanted people to love Tyler, but I also wanted them to be OK with his vanquishing."